 Please contact your Admissions Counsellor about audition dates for the Music Performance & Technology Diploma Program.

 Music Performance & Technology Program Orientation Week

-Admission to Metalworks Institute’s Music Performance & Technology Programs is based on the audition and interview results of prospective students.
+Please Note: Admission to Metalworks Institute’s Music Performance & Technology Diploma Program is based on the results of your audition.
 If you are not admitted to the program, it simply means that in the professional opinion of the audition adjudicators, another candidate’s potential was assessed to be at a higher level at this time.
-Applicants not accepted to the program are strongly encouraged to enroll in private music education in order to improve their skills and to re-apply or to speak with their Admissions Counsellor about other Metalworks Institute Programs and courses.
+Applicants not accepted to the program are strongly encouraged to enroll in private music education to improve their skills and to re-apply or to speak with their Admissions Counsellor about other Metalworks Institute Diploma Programs and courses.
 We regret that we are unable to provide written copies of the audition adjudicator’s evaluations and comments.